 - Program started March 2018

 Targeted violence refers to willful, predatory crimes focused on a specific individual(s) or groups, and usually based on real or perceived grievances.
 Responses to targeted violence are often reactive, disparate and fragmented.
 Following a Monroe County murder-suicide, local law enforcement recognized the need for a threat assessment and management team, which aims to identify and assess violent threats, intervene when necessary, and provide assistance to those in need.

-The team would include various law enforcement agencies, government agencies, social service agencies, non-profits, private sector partners, and other stakeholders.
-It would discuss cases of potential threat identified by a law enforcement agency in the county; systematically examine multiple sources of information about threats of violence; offer best practices and resources for mitigating or managing the threat; and make recommendations to the presenting agency about how to manage persons who pose a real concern for an incident of planned, targeted violence, both domestic and nondomestic.
+The team includes various law enforcement agencies, government agencies, social service agencies, non-profits, private sector partners, and other stakeholders.
+The committee discusses cases of potential threats that are identified by a law enforcement agency or other organizations in the county.
+It aims to systematically examine multiple sources of information about threats of violence, offer best practices and resources for mitigating or managing the threat, and make recommendations to the presenting agency about how to manage persons who pose a real concern for an incident of planned, targeted violence, both domestic and nondomestic.
 Taking preventive measures to recognize and address risk factors and warning signs provides law enforcement the opportunity to potentially defuse a violent situation or individual, with an emphasis on restorative measures.

 In 2018, the Monroe County Sheriff’s Office collaborated with several local law enforcement agencies and other stakeholders to establish the Rochester Threat Advisory Committee.
 The committee was developed with the support and guidance of the Justice and Security Institute at Roberts Wesleyan College and was based on Marion County, Oregon’s Threat Advisory Team.

-The committee has members from 26 local and federal entities, including the Monroe County Department of Public Safety, Monroe County District Attorney’s Office, U.S. Attorney’s Office and the FBI; other government agencies and nonprofits, such as the Monroe County Office of Mental Health, domestic violence and other service providers; and businesses, school districts and universities.
+The committee has members from 28 local and federal entities, including the Monroe County Department of Public Safety, Monroe County District Attorney’s Office, U.S. Attorney’s Office and the FBI; other government agencies and nonprofits, such as the Monroe County Office of Mental Health, domestic violence and other service providers; and businesses, school districts and universities.
 The committee has a coordinator and manager to split the duties of scheduling, coordinating, running meetings and training.
-Representatives from participating member agencies meet twice a month to review cases, with additional meetings scheduled as needed in an emergency.
+Representatives from participating member agencies meet twice a month to review cases, with additional meetings scheduled as needed for more time sensitive cases.
 The goal is to increase communication and cooperation among agencies, share perspectives, resources and strategies, and reduce gaps caused by systems delays and agency silos.
 In the event an individual exhibits behavior with a high probability of violence, lines of communication are open between agencies and resources available for intervention.